-Portrait photography is an excellent style for every photographer should master, since there are so many potential markets you can appeal to by providing an array of different types of portraits.
+Portrait photography is an excellent style for every photographer to master since there are so many potential markets you can appeal to by providing an array of portrait photography styles.
 The more portrait photography styles you are familiar with, the easier it will be to make money with your photography.

 - Best cameras for portrait photography